Creator deity

 A creator deity or creator god is a deity responsible for the creation of the Earth, world, and universe in human religion and mythology.
 In monotheism, the single God is often also the creator.
 A number of monolatristic traditions separate a secondary creator from a primary transcendent being, identified as a primary creator.

 Monotheism

 Atenism

 Initiated by Pharaoh Akhenaten and Queen Nefertiti around 1330 BCE, during the New Kingdom period in ancient Egyptian history.
-They built an entirely new capital city (Akhetaten) for themselves and worshippers of their sole creator god on a wilderness.
+They built an entirely new capital city (Akhetaten) for themselves and worshippers of their sole creator god in a wilderness.
 His father used to worship Aten alongside other gods of their polytheistic religion.
 Aten, for a long time before his father's time, was revered as a god among the many gods and goddesses in Egypt.
-Atenism faded away after the death of the pharaoh.
+Atenism was countermanded by later pharaoh Tutankhamun, as chronicled in the artifact, the Restoration Stela.
 Despite different views, Atenism is considered by some scholars to be one of the frontiers of monotheism in human history.